dhvcc/dhvcc/README.md

 <p>
     <samp>
-        I'm a software developer from Minsk, Belarus interested in anything from computer architecture to frontend development and DevOps
+        I'm a software developer from Minsk, Belarus interested in anything from computer architecture to frontend development and DevOps.
+        Consider visiting my <a target="_blank" href="https://dhvcc.github.io/dhvcc">website</a> for more info 🙂
     </samp>
 </p>

-## My stack
+## My stack 🧑‍💻

 #### Core